k2view-academy/K2View-Academy/articles/04_fabric_studio/06_adding_fabric_projects_to_version_control.md

 **GIT Client**

-Download and install **TortoiseGit** or GitHub for windows on the Fabric Studio Windows machine.
+Download and install **TortoiseGit** or GitHub for Windows on the Fabric Studio Windows machine.

 **GIT on Fabric Studio**